What is a reasonable accommodation?

 Accommodations are not retroactive.
-Reasonable accommodations begin after a plan is created with DSO and the Accommodation Letter has been submitted to the instructor based on the student’s request.
+Reasonable accommodations begin after a plan is created with DSO and the Academic Accommodation Letter (Faculty Copy) has been submitted to the instructor based on the student’s request.

 What is the process for students to be proctored for alternative exams in the DSO once I have received the accommodation letter?